 Upper endoscopy

-This test looks at the inside of the upper end of your digestive system (the gullet, stomach and the top end of the small bowel).
-It may have different names depending on the area examined.
+This test looks at the inside of the upper part of your digestive system.
+This includes the gullet (oesophagus), stomach and the first part of the small bowel.

 What is an upper endoscopy?